 The hot and humid climate of Thailand urges you to pack summery, cool, and short-length clothes.
 Such attire is best for everyday walk, a beach, and visiting destinations other than temples, and religious places.

 Temples require men to cover their knees (Pants preferred) and wear dress shirts with full sleeves.
+So, make sure to buy a pair of pants when you travel (find some here for big and tall individuals).
 Whereas, women are expected to cover their shoulder, knees, and cleavage.
 A scarf or bandanna might serve the purpose to cover the shoulders.
 Unbuttoned or sleeveless shirts are considered immodest (irrespective of gender) when visiting a temple.

 - Carry the Cash